Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 In the original plans, both routes were part of line 1, running between Elmers End and Wimbledon.
 However a need to provide a more robust timetable and additional capacity on the Wimbledon route resulted in the sections being re-organised from 23 July 2006, such that the 1 is now the shortest of the three Tramlink routes, running only between Elmers End and central Croydon.
 At the latter point trams run in a clockwise loop around the town centre, and trams on the 1 and 2 swap routes in Croydon.

-Central Croydon is the only place where trams run along the street, and even then the only traffic they have to share roadspace with for any distance is buses.
-2538 was seen in the snow (or slush!) in Addiscombe Road on 24 January 2007 heading out of town.
+Central Croydon is the only place where trams run along the street, and even then the only traffic they have to share roadspace with in any great quantity is buses.
+2548 was seen in Addiscombe Road on the afternoon of 15 November 2008 heading out of town displaying the new green, white and blue Lodon Tramlink livery.
 Note the new LED destination displays, introduced just ahead of the route changes to provide improved clarity and avoid the need to order new blinds, which were of a specialised design.

 The next development was the building of the North Kent Railway in 1849.
 This was originally planned as an extension of the L&G, but this would have meant tunnelling under the Royal Greenwich Observatory, and worries about vibrations from passing trains affecting observations led to it being diverted in a generous curve via Lewisham and Blackheath, to rejoin the intended route from Charlton and Woolwich onwards.
 (Subsequently the original route via Maze Hill has nonetheless been built, on a different alignment under Greenwich town centre and the Naval College.)
 To complement it, the Mid Kent Railway was conceived, branching off at Lewisham by a sharp curve and initially heading southwards, intended then to curve gradually east to the middle of Kent.